-Ever heard of the saying short term pain for long term gain?
+Ever heard of the saying short term pain for long-term gain?
 That is what you should be thinking here.
-If you think that your baby is ready, then you should work to stop the pacifier use straight away.
+If you think that your baby is ready, you should stop the pacifier use straight away.

 How Do You Know When To Stop Pacifier Use?

-Whilst the official recommendation suggests that you should remove the pacifier from around 6 months, you may want to continue the usage beyond that for your own reasons.
+While the official recommendation suggests that you remove the pacifier from around 6 months, you may want to continue the usage beyond that for your own reasons.

 The older your child gets, the more difficult it will be.
 Having said that, the older they are, the more options you have for considering pacifier alternatives.
 When your child is 2 years old, they can understand a lot more.
 That means you can add bribery to get them to get rid of the pacifier!